-The book is near completion and is a labor of love.
-The biography of a Texas Civil Rights Activist who integrated Southwestern Bell/AT&T, my father, Rev. Dr. L.E.
+The book is a labor of love.
+The biography of a humble 1960s Texas Civil Rights Activist who integrated Southwestern Bell/AT&T, my father, Rev. Dr. L.E.
 Bennett

 Diamonds are made from great pressure.
 Pressure is something that Rev. Dr. L.E.
 Bennett knew well.
 I have immense love and adoration for this man, and I must tell his story.

 Robert Kennedy (RFK) and Martin Luther King (MLK) encouraged Bennett, and he received certificates from the National Association for Advancement of Colored People, (NAACP) signed by Roy Wilkins, Rev. C.D.
 Owens and W.C.
 Patton.
 Bennett also received media coverage and an award from Wall of Tolerance signed by Rosa Parks, among others.